 What makes this method even less reliable is the ambient temperature of the room where the cups are placed and how firmly the cups are covered during the cooking period.
 This will mean the difference between runny everything and firm yolks with really firm whites.
 But still, the simplicity of the idea was very alluring – no sous vide machine and no standing over a pot of water with a stopwatch.

-So after numerous countless tests, I settled on a vessel that not only would retain heat well but with repeat cooking, the eggs would remain at the same level of doneness.
+After countless tests, I settled on a vessel that not only would retain heat well but with repeat cooking, the eggs would remain at the same level of doneness.
 And that vessel is a stainless steel vacuum insulated coffee mug.

 Pouring just-boiled water into the mug with an egg placed inside and sealing the lid gives you an easily reproducible benchmark.
 The main variables left are the timing of the cooking of the egg and stopping the cooking process.